Part IV of the series: The future of flexible manufacturing

 What is the proper level of applied “control” for commercial manufacturing that also supports early-stage clinical manufacturing?
 An interesting challenge, especially when you must support a portfolio of products across a wide variety of process formats and campaign lengths.
 Not all processes are created equal; early stage development-based processes will not have a high level of system closure defined and therefore require more controlled environments for product protection and GMP compliance.

 Control strategy is based on knowledge of the clinical performance of the product, its quality characteristics (CQAs and material attributes) and an understanding of the related manufacturing process (CPPs).
 It is an important vehicle for robust manufacturing, it must be established during development and it can include advanced process analytical technology (PAT) controls to ensure the product is manufactured to meet the expectations as defined in the quality targeted product profile (QTPP).
 During the development phase, different scales might be involved, but the final control strategy must be implemented into the manufacturing facility and integrated with other controls to support the complete range of manufacturing scale.

 The challenge: Technology

 How can technology alternatives be used to address scale-up issues in a flexible facility solution?
-For many biopharmaceutical products in the pipeline today, lower production volumes are the result of improvements in process yields or a focus on personalised medicine-based therapies.
-However, there remains a need to be able to address scale-up requirements for drug substances, particularly for robust, well-characterised monoclonal antibody (mAB) processes that are traditionally fed-batch.
+For many biopharmaceutical products in the pipeline today, lower production volumes are the result of improvements in process yields or a focus on personalized medicine-based therapies.
+However, there remains a need to be able to address scale-up requirements for drug substances, particularly for robust, well-characterized monoclonal antibody (mAB) processes that are traditionally fed-batch.
 Continuous manufacturing has the potential to allow the production of large product from smaller, flexible manufacturing footprints, facilitating a scale-out strategy for commercial launch and supply.
 Here, continuous manufacturing facility design represents a scale-out solution versus the fed-batch facility design based on scale-up.